actinia-org/actinia-introduction/docs/index.md

 #### Map layer and space-time cube queries

-Time to retrieve something from the server.
-We want to query the stack of multitemporal datasets available and specifically retrieve MODIS Land Surface Temperature (LST) values from the space-time cube at a specific position (North Carolina data set; at [78W, 36N](https://www.openstreetmap.org/?mlat=36.00&mlon=-78.00#map=10/36.00/-78.00)), For this, we use the endpoint [sampling_sync_geojson](https://actinia.mundialis.de/api/v1/locations/nc_spm_08/mapsets/modis_lst/strds/LST_Day_monthly/sampling_sync_geojson):
+It's time to retrieve something from the server.
+We want to query the stack of multitemporal datasets available and more specifically, retrieve MODIS Land Surface Temperature (LST) values from the space-time cube at a specific position (North Carolina data set; at [78W, 36N](https://www.openstreetmap.org/?mlat=36.00&mlon=-78.00#map=10/36.00/-78.00)).
+For this, we use the endpoint [sampling_sync_geojson](https://actinia.mundialis.de/api/v1/locations/nc_spm_08/mapsets/modis_lst/strds/LST_Day_monthly/sampling_sync_geojson):

 ```bash
 # query point value in a STRDS, sending a GeoJSON file of the point position along with the request